latex3/babel/README.md

 ```
 3.51   2020-10-??
        - Common interface to redefine captions (with \babelprovide).
-       - frenchspacing filled in many languages.
+       - frenchspacing filled in many ini files.
        - Fixes:
          - Error when loading a language on the fly in tabular (#97).
+         - 'hyphenrules' raised an error with 'base' option (#59).
+         - Better handling of autoloaded languages (eg, catcodes).
+         - An error was raised with CJK and a null font (#99).

 3.50   2020-10-06
        - Fixes: